-A. Due to recent changes made by the UK Border Agency, holding a Junior Fellowship sadly does not entitle you to apply for a visa.
+A. Due to recent changes made by the UK Visas and Immigration (UKVI), holding a Junior Fellowship sadly does not entitle you to apply for a visa.
 As such, gaining a Junior Fellowship will have no influence on your ability to extend your current visa.

 A: While it is not mandatory for composers to supply recordings for submitted works, it may benefit their application if they do.
 Composers are expected to submit a portfolio of works which, when performed, are of a combined minimum duration of approximately 15 minutes.
 While pre-recorded music can be used to an extent, it is not sufficient to play a fully pre-recorded performance at audition.
 Some elements (or works) can be played to the panel in a pre-recorded format, but the audition must feature an element of live performance.
 As such, any composers who are shortlisted for audition will be expected to either perform their own short programme or works as a piano reduction, or supply suitable musicians or small ensembles to perform the works that constitute their short programme for the performance element of the audition.